Prime Day Chromebook deals: The best we've found so far, starting at $169

 Chromebook deals available now

 Samsung's Chromebook Plus V2 is a two-in-one, which means you can use it as a laptop or flip the screen 360 degrees and use it as a tablet.
-Or you can use it in tent mode, which is nice for video chats or set it up in stand mode with the keyboard facing down on a table or desk for watching movies or giving presentations.
+Or you can use it in tent mode, which is nice for video chats, or set it up in stand mode with the keyboard facing down on a table or desk for watching movies or giving presentations.
 Basically, this design gives you the flexibility to do more with this Chromebook than the typical clamshell design.
-It also comes with a pen for drawing and writing on the screen and it stores in the body so you always have it handy.
+It also comes with a pen for drawing and writing on the screen and it has a slot in the body so you always have the pen handy.

 This was once one of Samsung's premium models at $500 and it still regularly sells for more than $400.
 This is the lowest price I've seen in a while.
 It only has 32GB of built-in storage, but there is a microSD card slot for expansion.

-This Samsung Chromebook 4 has similar components to what you would find in the average school-issued Chromebook with one big exception: Its display.
-Unlike the small 11.6-inch 1,366x768-pixel displays typical of school Chromebooks, this has a 15.6-inch full HD 1,920x1,080-pixel display powered by an Intel Celeron processor and 4GB of RAM.
+This Samsung Chromebook 4 has similar components to what you would find in the average school-issued Chromebook with one big exception: its screen.
+Unlike the small 11.6-inch, 1,366x768-pixel displays typical of school Chromebooks, this has a 15.6-inch, full HD 1,920x1,080-pixel display powered by an Intel Celeron processor and 4GB of RAM.
 This gives your kids much more room to navigate the educational websites they'll need to work in every day.
-Its 32GB of storage is a bit limiting, though, so you may want the step-up model with 64GB of storage that's just $50 on Amazon.
+Its 32GB of storage is a bit limiting, though, so you may want the step-up model with 64GB of storage that's just $49 more on Amazon.

 Don't think twice about this Chromebook's low price.
 Chrome OS doesn't need much to make it run smoothly compared to Windows and MacOS.
 That's why they make great laptops for basic tasks.
-This HP has more storage than you'd typically find at this price, but it does have an 11.6-inch 1366x768-resolution display.
+This HP has more storage than you'd typically find at this price, but it does have an 11.6-inch, 1,366x768-pixel display.

 Chromebooks can be tablets, too.
 The Duet was one of my favorites from last year and it's still a great deal in 2021.
 It's a 10.1-inch tablet that comes with a back cover with a built-in kickstand and a magnetic detachable keyboard with a touchpad.
 It's perfect for enjoying the best of the web, playing Android games or banging out some email or catching up on work anywhere.

-The C434 is a nice lightweight full-HD 14-inch two-in-one Chromebook with an Intel Core M3-8100Y Processor, 4GB of RAM and 64GB of storage all wrapped up in a metal body.
-Thanks to the slim bezels around the display, this is the same size as an older 13-inch model, but with a bigger display.
-It even has a backlit keyboard which is a rarity once you dip below this price.
+The C434 is a lightweight, full-HD, 14-inch two-in-one Chromebook with an Intel Core M3-8100Y Processor, 4GB of RAM and 64GB of storage all wrapped up in a metal body.
+Thanks to the slim bezels around the screen, this is the same size as an older 13-inch model, but with a bigger display.
+It even has a backlit keyboard -- a rarity once you dip below this price.
 This is a premium Chromebook at a more budget-friendly price.